 Zursum

-Compensation conversations are the hardest version of hard feedback.
-Practice them with empathy, clarity, and confidence.
+Compensation conversations are among the toughest conversations at work.
+Practice navigating them with empathy, clarity, and confidence.

 Nobody trains managers for this moment.
 The spreadsheet says one thing.
 The person sitting across from you gave everything they had.
 You need to be honest without being cruel.
 You need to retain them without making promises you can't keep.